aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/java/ocr-operations/recognize-pdf/_index.md

 ## Introduction

-In the ever-evolving landscape of technology, Optical Character Recognition (OCR) plays a pivotal role in transforming printed or handwritten text into machine-encoded text.
-Aspose.OCR for Java emerges as a powerful tool for seamless OCR integration into Java applications.
-In this tutorial, we'll explore the process of recognizing PDF documents using Aspose.OCR for Java.
+In the ever‑evolving landscape of technology, **extract text from pdf** files is a common requirement for many Java applications.
+Optical Character Recognition (OCR) bridges the gap between scanned PDFs and searchable, editable text.
+Aspose.OCR for Java provides a robust, high‑performance engine that lets you **convert pdf to text** with just a few lines of code.
+In this tutorial we’ll walk through the complete process of recognizing PDF documents, extracting their textual content, and handling the results in a Java project.

+## Quick Answers
+- **What does Aspose.OCR for Java do?** It extracts text from PDF and image files using OCR technology.
+- **Can I convert PDF to text with this library?** Yes, the `RecognizePdf` method returns the extracted text and layout information.
+- **Which language is supported out of the box?** English (`Language.Eng`) and many other languages are available.
+- **Do I need a license for production use?** A commercial license is required for production; a free trial is available.
+- **What Java version is required?** Java 8 or higher.

 ## Prerequisites

 Before diving into the tutorial, ensure you have the following prerequisites in place:

-- Java Development Environment: Make sure you have a functional Java development environment set up on your system.
+- **Java Development Environment:** Make sure you have a functional Java development environment set up on your system.
-- Aspose.OCR for Java Library: Download and install the Aspose.OCR for Java library from the [download page](https://releases.aspose.com/ocr/java/).
+- **Aspose.OCR for Java Library:** Download and install the Aspose.OCR for Java library from the [download page](https://releases.aspose.com/ocr/java/).
-- Document for Recognition: Have a PDF document ready for OCR recognition.
+- **Document for Recognition:** Have a PDF document ready for OCR recognition.

+## Convert PDF to Text – Why It Matters

+Extracting text from PDF enables you to index documents for search, perform data mining, automate workflows, and integrate legacy paper records into modern systems.
+Using OCR you can also handle scanned PDFs where the text layer is missing, making **java pdf text extraction** possible even for image‑only files.

 ## Import Packages